 We are supposed to be together now.
 We should be in a quaint little cottage in the hills of Los Angeles.
 Bright and colorful, bohemian, energetic, warm…I loved this Airbnb find, just blocks from my son.
 I should be organizing our home away from home, unpacking Nannie’s cookies and banana breads and arranging the games we shlepped across the country, because what is a family vacation without game nights.
 I turn every rental and hotel into a little home, make it ours, making it right.
 I should be working in my new nook, my office for the week, while my people sleep in.
 We should be going to Venice Beach, the Getty, or Griffith Observatory in a few hours.
 I should be hugging my son.
-We should be exhausted from our travels, we should be creating amazing memories and surviving vacation moments we would rather forget.
+We should be exhausted from our travels, creating amazing memories and surviving vacation moments we would rather forget.

 Our family has always liked to be on the move…a day trip to Coney Island, a gorge in upstate NY, a house swap with Canadians, a trip to a family farm in South Dakota, we love experiences.
 Having kids never stopped us, in fact it encouraged us.
 Driving across a state listening to Arthur the Aardvark sing about his lucky pencil…on a 6 hour loop…with two toddlers, joyous.
 Our kids were awesome travelers, and we were at our best as a family, except for those moments when we weren’t.

 Those moments, filled with tears, exhaustion, arguments, lost items, missed connections, declarations of NEVER doing this again.. those moments we want to forget…oh how I wish we were having those moments this week.
 How I wish we could be a normal dysfunctional family again.
 How I wish we could be together no matter how much we annoy one another, how much we yell, how much we declare never again…I miss it all.